01-edu/public/docs/db/sql.md

 ### Administration

 The following query returns the users currently in the administration process.
-All information about the user, the number of attempts and current phase.
+This includes all information about the user, the number of attempts and current phase.

 ```sql
 -- query for **administration**